-Role modeling, as well as values imparted as a result of classroom interaction, has a significant effect on students.
+The Cottage School Program employs staff who are mature, academically prepared, and professionally skilled, and who are ethical role models, who demonstrate care for students, and who build positive relationships.
+Role modeling, as well as values imparted as a result of classroom interaction, have a significant effect on students.
 Students learn by the way we live, not just by what we say.
 Walking what we talk is critical to the mission of TCA.